Temmarie/Restaurant/README.md

 # Restaurant
-A simple restaurant page built with JavaScript webpack
+A simple restaurant page built with JavaScript webpack.